 - Recognition: The feedback and review process and how the performance of employees and the organization is celebrated and rewarded

-The Following Examples Show the Power of Operating the Levers Alone or In Concert:
+The Following Examples Show the Power of Operating the Drivers Alone or In Concert:

 Teamwork and Communication